gosh-sh/docs/docs/acki-nacki/deploy_network.md

         ROOT_DIR: /opt/ackinacki
         # if you have a large fast volume on the server, it may be preferable to point this folder to it
         MNT_DATA: /var/data
-        # must point to the domain of the BP collator (first node)
+        # must point to the domain of the Block Producer (first node)
         STATIC_STORAGES: "http://node1.mydomain.com/storage/node-1/"
         # must be a list of IP:10000 of every node in deployment
         GOSSIP_SEEDS: 1.1.1.1:10000,2.2.2.2:10000,3.3.3.3:10000,4.4.4.4:10000,5.5.5.5:10000